-Anna Webber and Angela Morris – two composers/performers who strive overturn expectations in their music for the 18-piece big band – have co-led this ensemble of stellar New York-based improvisers since 2015.
+Anna Webber and Angela Morris, two composer-performers whose music overturns expectations for the jazz big band, have co-led this ensemble of stellar New York improvisers since 2015.
 The band’s instrumentation is a jazz staple, but the composers’ respective pieces are equally rooted in minimalism, pop, noise, and other music of the past century or so.
-There’s exciting interplay between Webber and Morris’ distinct yet complimentary compositional voices.
-Both composers are interested in the integration of improvisation and composed material in unorthodox ways and using extra-musical sources – such as poetry or mathematics – to form the foundation of new works, the traditional big band sound mutates into something unpredictable.
-It also happens that both women are also adept saxophonists who take turns filling the tenor chair while the other conducts her own works.
+Integrating improvisation and composed material in unorthodox ways and using extra-musical sources – such as poetry or mathematics – to form the foundation of new works, the traditional big band sound mutates into something unpredictable.
+It also happens that both women are adept saxophonists who take turns filling the tenor chair while the other conducts her own works.
 Greenleaf Music, Dave Douglas’ imprint, will release their debut recording in 2020.